getty-zig/getty.so/docs/user-guide/guide/introduction.md

 "Getty"
 ```

-In this guide, we'll slowly build up to the above `Serializer` implementation
+In this guide, we'll slowly build up to `Serializer` so that by the end of it
-so that by the end of it all, you'll understand everything there is to know
+all you'll understand everything there is to know about it.
+We'll also be
-about serialization in Getty.
-We'll also be extending `Serializer` to
+extending the serializer to support non-scalar types, such as `[5][5]i32`,
-support more complex types, such as `[5][5]i32`, `struct{ x: i32 }`
+`struct{ x: i32 }` and `std.ArrayList(i32)`.
+And, to cap things off, we'll
-and `std.ArrayList(i32)`.
-And to cap things off, we'll write a JSON
+write ourselves a JSON deserializer and cover how custom (de)serialization
-deserializer and go over how custom (de)serialization works in Getty.
+works in Getty.

 Let's get started!